-ALS/MND researchers from around the world convened virtually from December 7-10 to share knowledge and learn about the most recent advances in the field at the 32nd International Symposium on ALS/MND.
+ALS/MND researchers from around the world convened virtually from December 7-10.
+The aim is to share knowledge and learn about the most recent advances in the field at the 32nd International Symposium on ALS/MND.
 John, Anne, and Lisa also attended the conference.

 The content of the conference was very diverse with presentations about cell biology, pathology and translational research.
 Of note, both oral and poster presentations have touched upon metabolism and changes in the microbiome in ALS, which are some of our key interests in ALS research.